splynx/docs/files/en/addons_modules/aade/aade.md

  <icon class="image-icon">![image](warning.png)</icon> **IMPORTANT** - the invoice which contains positive (100) and negative (-100) items can't be synced to AADE.
 These items should be separated into different invoices.

-To find the list of invoices that have been synchronized with AADE, navigate to `Administration → Logs → einvocing`:
+To find the list of invoices that have been synchronized with AADE, navigate to `Administration → Logs → eInvocing`:

 ![logs](logs.png)

 ![logs2](logs2.png)

-`einvoicing ID` field contains the ID of the synced invoice.
-If this field is empty, it means that the invoice has not been synced.
+`eInvoicing ID` field contains the ID of the synced invoice/credit note.
+If this field is empty, it means that the invoice/credit note has not been synced.